Martech: Martech is Marketing Logo

 Knowing precisely how much time they need to invest helps customers set aside time to read your article.
 For example, if someone has 10 minutes to spare on their morning commute, and they know that the article is less than 10 minutes long, they will be more likely to read your article.

-There are multiple methods you can use to get an accurate reading time for your article.
+There are multiple methods you can use to calculate reading time for your article.
 Depending on what suits you the best, you can either choose to do this manually or with an online tool.

 Estimate manually